 What a city!!
-Over 8 million people living in five boroughs – covering a space of 305 square miles.
-New York City, NYC, The Big Apple – it’s been immortalised in songs and films and truly is the city that never sleeps.
+Over 8 million people live in five boroughs – covering a space of 305 square miles.
+New York City, NYC, The Big Apple – it’s been immortalized in songs and films and truly is the city that never sleeps.

 The lights on Broadway illuminate this incredible melting pot of cultures and diversity.
 Stroll through the iconic Central Park, visit the glorious Statue of Liberty and take a ride to the top of the Empire State Building.